SvenLieber/website/content/en/post/cordi-2023/index.md

 ## Poster session(s)
 One of the most engaging events during a conference is of course the poster session.
-And CoRDI had two of it!
+**And CoRDI had two of it!**
 Many, many posters and as much motivated researchers to present it.
 Topics covered among others anything around data management plans, terminologies, persistent identifiers, FAIR initiatives and of course posters presenting the different NFDI consortia.
-From the plenty of posters I will focus on two in this blog post, a very detailed and a more high level one.
+From the plenty of posters I will focus on two in this blog post: one more technical poster and one highlighting international collaboration.
-Please check the proceedings for all posters if you are interested.

-There have been posters from various domains, nicely showing the overlap of problems and solutions between the domains.
+There have been posters from various domains, and it became apparent that there is an overlap between the domains in terms of problems and solutions.
 For example, there was the poster from [Steffen Neumann](https://orcid.org/0000-0002-7899-7192) and colleagues about repository federations in the chemical domain ([DOI: 10.52825/cordi.v1i.202](https://doi.org/10.52825/cordi.v1i.202)).
 Among others, they work with the
-Open Archives Initiatives Protocol for Metadata Harvesting (OAI-PMH), which is also a common interface in the library domain.
+_Open Archives Initiatives Protocol for Metadata Harvesting (OAI-PMH)_, which is also a common interface in the library domain where I am currently in.
 There I have learned that it is possible to embed JSON-LD in OAI-PMH and retrieve it via Xpath.
+A very handy way to publish Linked Data using already available interfaces.

 ![A poster about repository federations of the chemical domain](cordi-2023/2023-09-13_cordi-repository-federation.jpg)